lucolvin/zero-for-outlook/README.md

 - **Settings / options page**
   - Lets you capture a keyboard shortcut by pressing the keys directly.
-  - Lets you toggle vim-style navigation on/off.
+  - Lets you toggle vim-style navigation on/off, including **Shift + j / Shift + k multi-select** behavior in the message list.
-  - Lets you enable a dark, glassy theme for the options page.
+  - Lets you enable a dark, glassy theme for the options page and snooze/unsnooze overlay.
-  - Shows brief information on how the extension behaves, on which domains it runs, and how vim-style navigation works.
+  - Shows brief information on how the extension behaves, on which domains it runs, and how vim-style navigation and multi-select work.
   - Accessible by clicking the extension icon in your browser's toolbar, or by right-clicking the extension icon and selecting "Options".

 ### Privacy / data collection